rdkcentral/rdk-halif-device_settings/docs/pages/dsHost_halSpec.md

 ### Build Requirements

-The source code shall build into a shared library for Device Settings as this module is a part of Device Settings and shall be named as `libdshal.so`.
+The source code should build into a shared library for Device Settings as this module is a part of Device Settings and shall be named as `libdshal.so`.
 The build mechanism shall be independent of Yocto.

 ### Variability Management